Alta Colina Vineyard

 Alta Colina Vineyard is a hilltop vineyard just off of Adelaida Road, and less than a mile across the canyon from Le Cuvier Winery.
 The vineyard, which lies to the west of Paso Robles, is 16.7 miles from the Pacific Ocean as the crow flies, and the property falls within the Adelaida District.

-This Viticultural Appellation is characterized by high mountain slopes grading to foothills, and with a range of elevation between 900 to 2200 feet.
-Calcareous (limestone) soils dominating, and District receives annual rainfall in the range of 25 inches.
+This Viticultural Area is characterized by high mountain slopes grading to foothills, and with a range of elevation between 900 to 2200 feet.
+Calcareous (limestone) soils dominate, and the district receives annual rainfall in the range of 25 inches.
 The Alta Colina Vineyard itself ranges in elevation from 1,588 to 1,735 feet.

 Grapes Grown & Wines Sourced